quicwg/base-drafts/draft-ietf-quic-http.md

 Correspondingly, a proxy MUST send a TCP segment with the RST bit set if it detects an error with the stream or the QUIC connection.

-## Stream Priorities {#priority}
+## Request Prioritization {#priority}

 HTTP/QUIC uses the priority scheme described in {{!RFC7540}} Section 5.3.
-In this priority scheme, a given stream can be designated as dependent upon another stream, which expresses the preference that the latter stream (the "parent" stream) be allocated resources before the former stream (the "dependent" stream).
-Taken together, the dependencies across all streams in a connection form a dependency tree.
-The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between streams.
+In this priority scheme, a given request can be designated as dependent upon another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).
+Taken together, the dependencies across all request in a connection form a dependency tree.
+The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between request.

-For consistency's sake, all PRIORITY frames MUST refer to the request stream of the dependent request, not the response stream or either data stream.
+HTTP/2 defines its priorities in terms of streams whereas HTTP over QUIC identifies requests.
+The PRIORITY frame {{frame-priority}} either identifies a request stream ({{stream-request}}) or the index of a PUSH_PROMISE frame on a response stream ({{frame-push-promise}}, {{stream-response}}).
+Other than the means of identifying requests, the prioritization system is identical to that in HTTP/2.

 ## Server Push